gromacs/gromacs/docs/user-guide/environment-variables.rst

         by mdrun.
 Values should be between the pruning frequency value (1 for CPU and 2 for GPU) and :mdp:`nstlist` ``- 1``.

-``GMX_USE_TREEREDUCE``
-        use tree reduction for nbnxn force reduction.
-Potentially faster for large number of OpenMP threads (if memory locality is important).

 .. _opencl-management:

 OpenCL management